-If you're a creator deploying your collection using the Creators Self Service Portal, you'll have the option to create and upload a custom CSV file containing custom NFT metadata.
+If you're a creator deploying your collection using our no-code launchpad for Bitcoin NFTs, you'll have the option to create and upload a custom CSV file containing custom NFT metadata.
 While this is an optional association, it can help set your collection apart from others, and provide added benefits relative to collections without them.
 We'll explain exactly how to format your file, so you can easily add it to your collection if desired.

 You can create a CSV file using many different applications, but the most common method would be to use Microsoft Excel or Google Sheets.
 These files can be exported as a CSV file when downloading them.